-Furthermore, as stock pickers, we can be selective about the European companies we hold.
-In continental Europe, the average quality of companies is roughly the same as in the US, but the dispersion between the lowest and highest quality firms is far greater.
+Furthermore, as bottom-up stock pickers, we can be selective about the European companies we hold.
+In continental Europe, the average quality of companies is roughly the same as in the US, but the dispersion between the lowest and highest quality firms is greater.
+This makes it very fertile ground for bottom-up stock selection.
+Something which is reflected in the long-term outperformance of Fidelity European Trust PLC versus both its index (FTSE W Europe ex UK), and even the mighty S&P 500.
 Europe also looks attractive in terms of long-term valuations; in contrast the US looks expensive even when excluding the big tech names.
-The fluctuations in the best regional performers we have seen over recent decades (Japan in the 80s, America in the 90s, China and EMs in the 00s and the US again over the last 10+ years) could be an argument for reducing US exposure and allocating to more attractively valued regions.
+The fluctuations in the best regional performers we have seen over recent decades (Japan in the 1980s, America in the 90s, China and EMs in the 00s and the US again over the last 10+ years) could be an argument for reducing US exposure and allocating to more attractively valued regions.

-With these challenges and geopolitical uncertainty persisting, we are sticking to our tried and tested formula of picking stocks that we consider having limited downside.
+With these challenges and geopolitical uncertainty persisting, we are sticking to our tried and tested formula of picking stocks that we feel have limited downside.
 We always remain fully invested, as markets should rise over time.
-Any volatility we do see caused by macroeconomics / politics can present good buying opportunities for stocks we either already hold or are interested in acquiring.
+Any volatility we do see caused by macroeconomics/politics can present good buying opportunities for stocks we either already hold or are interested in acquiring.

 Europe continues to offer a fantastic range of investment opportunities across different industries.
-This gives us the opportunity to continue aiming to deliver long-term outperformance versus not just the benchmark, but other regions as well.
+This gives us the opportunity to continue delivering long term outperformance versus not just the benchmark, but other regions as well.

 News & Insights - European Values PLC